dynatrace-oss/barista/DEVELOPMENT.md

 - **apps**:
   - barista: the Barista design system
-  - barista-examples: The preview app that includes all examples that get compiled and bundled for the Barista design system
+  - demos: The preview app that includes all examples that get compiled and bundled for the Barista design system
   - components-e2e: testapp to run UI/e2e tests
   - dev: local development app to test components
   - universal: app to verify that the components can be used in a serverside